Last Updated: 17th June 2021

 As this can be quite a daunting task, we’ve decided to hand-select only the best monitors the market has to offer – putting each into a specific category or price point.
 This way, you won’t have to go through the stress of learning what every specification offers, you can simply choose what category best suits you!

 So, with plenty to get through, let’s waste no further time and dive straight into it!

 Best Gaming Monitors Of 2021

-The Alienware AW2720HF is a highly sought after gaming monitor – and for good reason.
+The Alienware AW2721D is a highly sought-after gaming monitor – and for good reason.
 Our editor’s pick has it all, stunning aesthetics, great color recreation, and lightning-quick response – everything you can want to take your gaming to the next level.
-Whilst this monitor isn’t the cheapest on the market, it still provides great value for money – even if it is an Alienware!
+Whilst this monitor isn’t the cheapest on the market, it still provides great value for money – even if it is Alienware!

-Console gamers will be happy to hear that more 4K monitors with high refresh rates are becoming available.
-The LG 27GN950 is what they’re classing as the world’s first 4K IPS 1ms display, giving it an advantage over other panels in the 4K spectrum.
+Next-gen console gamers will be happy to hear that more 4K monitors with high refresh rates are becoming available.
+The ASUS ROG SWIFT PG32UQX is the world’s first mini-LED gaming monitor, offering up an impressive 1152 local dimming zones for spectacular HDR performance.
 Ultimately, whilst this isn’t the cheapest monitor on the market, it is right up there with the very best.

-The LG 27GN950-B is a stellar monitor, bringing high-end specifications to the table.
+The ASUS ROG SWIFT PG32UQX is a stellar monitor, bringing high-end specifications to the table.
 With a 4K screen resolution and high 144Hz refresh rate, this monitor does not come with a cheap price tag.